chia-zx/alien-vs-zombie/README.md

 - When the Alien hits the border, it will stop.
 - When the Alien finds a new object(h, p, r) it will stop.
 - Enter row, column and direction to change the direction of the arrow to the direction that you want.
+- Enter freeze to pause the zombie movement.
+- Enter shuffle to shuffle object inside the board.
 - Enter save to save the game.
 - Enter quit to quit the game.